Isle of Wight Guru

 This is a good one for the adults on a soggy afternoon (or for your daughter if she is Violet-Elizabeth from the Just William books).

-You can get tea for two at various Isle of Wight hotels such as the Bembridge Coast Hotel, Luccombe Manor, Lakeside Park Hotel.
+You can get tea for two at various Isle of Wight hotels such as the Bembridge Coast Hotel, Luccombe Manor and Lakeside Park Hotel.

 Ideally, I'd visit the Isle of Wight Steam Railway in the sunshine, but you spend most of your time covered up so it is worth considering on a rainy day.
-You'll be under cover on the train, and also in the 'Train Story' building which is a museum with some child-friendly things.
-There are a couple of small climbing frames which are outdoors and a woodland walk which is (unsurprisingly) outdoors but if you're just contending with a bit of drizzle then it's probably achievable.
+You'll be under cover on the train, and also in the 'Train Story' building, which is a museum with some child-friendly things.
+There are a couple of small climbing frames that are outdoors and a woodland walk which is (unsurprisingly) outdoors.
+If you're just contending with a bit of drizzle then it's probably achievable.

 See our guide to getting discounts to the Isle of Wight Steam Railway.